mudigiriakshaya/LInear_regressoin_multiple_variables/README.md

 Results..The trained model can predict the salary based on input values for experience, test score, and interview score.

 # Dependencies
-Python 3.x
+Python 3.x,
-pandas
+pandas,
-scikit-learn
+scikit-learn,
-word2number
+word2number,
 Jupyter Notebook